 + The Elephant Terrace and the Terrace of the Leper King

-The tour start with the visiting to the famous temple: Angkor Wat.
+The tour will start with the visiting to the famous temple: Angkor Wat.
 Angkor Wat is a World Heritage Site since 1992, famous for its beauty and splendor.
-Angkor Wat features the longest continuous bas-relief in the world, which runs along the outer gallery walls and narrates stories from Hindu mythology, visit Bakheng Temple and enjoy a romantic sun set view form Bakheng hill.
-Enjoy foot massage 1 hour & enjoy walking at busy pub street where you can find many bars for cool drink or shopping at Angkor Night Market.
+Angkor Wat features the longest continuous bas-relief in the world, which runs along the outer gallery walls and narrates stories from Hindu mythology, visit Bakheng Temple and enjoy a romantic sunset view form Bakheng hill.
+Enjoy foot massage 1 hour & enjoy walking at a busy pub street where you can find many bars for a cool drink or shopping at Angkor Night Market.

 Overnight in Siem Reap